yevheniy-hliebov/StreamKeys/README.md

 - Add the ability to configure macros for buttons.
 - Improve the UI and add the ability to upload custom button images via the mobile app.
 - Add the ability to create profiles for different use cases (e.g., programming, streaming).
-- Add the ability to change the number of buttons.
-- Implement drag-and-drop functionality to reorder buttons.

 ## License
 This project is licensed under the MIT License.